Matth-D/pathfinding_visualizer/README.md

 ## REQUIREMENTS

     Python 3+
-    PySide2
+    PySide2 `pip install PySide2`

 ## HOW TO USE

-    In a terminal navigate to the pathfinding_visualizer repository and enter "python pathfinder_exec.py"
+    In a terminal navigate to the pathfinding_visualizer repository and enter `python pathfinder_exec.py`

     Use top slider to adjust grid density
     Pick a start position